epn-vespa/tutorials/atmospheres/SPICAM_vs_MCD/README.md

 ### To go further
 * From the yellow datalink dialogue, you can try other Martian year scenarios and check if they fit better
 * In TOPCAT you can try other temperature profiles from the same SPICAM file (retrieved assumming other T at the top of the atmosphere)
-* Other EPN-TAP data services include a datalink_url parameter that either provides links or calls computing services.
+* Other EPN-TAP data services include a datalink_url parameter that either links files or calls computing services.
 You may experience with them (e.g., hst_planeto)

 ## References